vbookshelf/JaiTalk-AI-Translator/README.md

 ### Why do we need to toggle between languages?

 Because the Javascript speech to text system does not automatically detect the spoken language.
-You could try replacing the speech to text system with with a paid system like Whisper, which auto detects the spoken language.
+You could try replacing the speech to text system with with a paid system like OpenAi Whisper, which auto detects the spoken language.
 This could create a more natural conversation flow when two people are talking.